guirighetto/credit_card_fraud_detection/README.md

 # Credit Card Fraud Detection

 In this work, we show all the steps to build a classification model to fraudulent transactions using credit cards.
-The steps described throughout this document will follow the following sequence: introduction, objectives, dataset, method, results and conclusions.

 # Dataset